eecs-autograder/ag-client-typescript/README.md

 CI will update the version number, lint and test the module, tag the release, and create a GitHub release.
 At time of writing, the workflow does not publish to NPM

+Note that `npm version` will strip leading zeros from the version numbers written to `package*.json`.
+Include them anyway when triggering a `workflow_dispatch` event so that the branch and tag names are zero-padded.